Dancer Advanced Guide

 Partner Priority and Partner Swapping

 A partner priority list will not be discussed in this guide as balance patches and updates will often change the ranking order.
 Please visit the Balance for the most up-to-date priority list, or use partnercalc to find the best partner for your specific logs.
-Top choices at time of writing are SAM, RPR, and MNK.
+Top choice at time of writing this guide is SAM.

 For higher end optimization, partner swapping refers to switching your dance partner mid-fight.
 The most common reason for this is a death of the currently partnered player, but for more optimized groups this may also be to catch a DPS player’s burst.